frangarcj/NoPsmDrm/README.md

 ## Installing shared games
 - PSM games must be stored at the following location: `ux0:psm/TITLE_ID`
-- You must update / rebuild database
+- You must update / rebuild database, for example by removing `ux0:id.dat` and rebooting.
+A dialogue my pop up asking if  a data transfer should be performed.
+Press "No", otherwise the memory card will be formatted.

 ## Source code
 The source code is located within the `src` directory and is licensed under `GPLv3`.